NoLtour/Uni-notes/Aerodynamics/2 Incompressible Viscous flow/2 Laminar boundary layer/approximating a laminar BL profile.md

 &\approx \frac{1.732}{\sqrt{Re_{x}}} &&&  &  & \frac{\theta }{x} &=  \frac{\nu}{3 U_{\infty}\theta}   \\
 &&&& C_{f} &\approx \frac{0.577}{\sqrt{Re_{x}}}
 \end{align*}$$
-The process for deriving these for a more accurate and complex profile is basically the same as above but more a pain in the ass, hence the results [[parabolic laminar BL profile]].
+The process for deriving these for a more accurate and complex profile is basically the same as above but more a [[true fact|pain in the ass]], hence the results [[parabolic laminar BL profile]].